custom-components/ble_monitor/README.md

    ```

    Data from sensors with other addresses will be ignored.
-   In addition, all addresses listed in the `encryptors` and `custom_names` option will be automatically whitelisted.
+   In addition, all addresses listed in the `encryptors` and `sensor_names` option will be automatically whitelisted.
-   If you have no sensors other than those listed in `encryptors` and `custom_names`, then just set `whitelist` to `True`:
+   If you have no sensors other than those listed in `encryptors` and `sensor_names`, then just set `whitelist` to `True`:

    ```yaml
    sensor: